turbonomic/demoapp/deploy/README.md

 The following prerequisite must be met before the install:
 * Kubernetes 1.22+, or OCP 4.11+.
 * A preconfigured `StorageClass`.
 This is needed by `Cassandra` to dynamically provision PVs.
+* An image pull secret.
+This is needed in order to pull the images from Artifactory.
+You can use the [create_artifactory_secret.sh](./artifactory-registry-secret/create_artifactory_registry_secret.sh) script to generate this secret with your Artifactory credentials.

 ### Install Istio